tungatarov/web-quiz-engine/README.md

 ***Get all quizzes***
 ----
-  To get all existing quizzes in the service, needs to send the GET request to /api/quizzes.
+  To get all existing quizzes in the service, needs to send the `GET` request to `/api/quizzes`.

 * **URL**

-  /api/quizzes
+  `/api/quizzes`

 * **Method:**